Print

 3. Press the cancel button to turn off the saute function.
 Pour in just a little bit of the chicken stock to loosen any browned bits of vegetable that have stuck to the bottom of the pot.
 Use a spatula or wooden spoon to scrape up any bits stuck to the pot.

-4. Spread the onion, carrot and garlic out in an even layer.
-Add the chicken thighs in an even layer.
+4. Add the chicken thighs and mix into the onion.
 Sprinkle the turmeric, coriander, cumin, cinnamon, salt and pepper evenly over the chicken.

 5. Sprinkle the rice on top of the chicken in an even layer then gently pour the chicken broth into the pot.